A1Liu/dumboss/README.md

 6. Distinction between server-like and single-shot applications?
 Maybe not worth it, Can just build in fast syscall to check if process already exists
 7. How much can be done in userspace drivers?
-8. Build system written in C that uses docker to build code, supports running code, etc.